 The Municipal Elections Guidebook provides an overview of the municipal election process.

-All election officials (except the MEO and Deputy MEO) must make a declaration that they will faithfully and impartially perform their duties in the administration of the election:
+All election officials (except the MEO and Deputy MEO) must make a declaration that they will faithfully and impartially perform their duties in the administration of the election (or by-election):

-Municipal election officials will be offered information and training sessions on municipal elections and the voting process.
+Contact Municipal Affairs if municipal election officials require information and training sessions on municipal elections and the voting process.